joelcpinheiro/zabbix-template-whois/README.md

  ***Joel Pinheiro** - *Github* - https://github.com/joelcpinheiro/

-## Credits for the script, the chief networks enginner and developer, André Freitas, thank you very much :)
+## Credits for the script:

+The chief networks enginner and developer, André Freitas, thank you very much :)

 ## License